 Don’t believe me?
-As per an article on Harvard Business Review – Emotional intelligence has become an key leadership skill.
+As per an article on Harvard Business Review – Emotional intelligence has become a key leadership skill.

 Firstly, let’s understand what is Emotional intelligence (EI).

-According Howard Gardner, your Emotional Quotient is the level of your ability to understand other people, what motivates them and how to work cooperatively with them.
+According to Howard Gardner, your Emotional Quotient is the level of your ability to understand other people, what motivates them, and how to work cooperatively with them.